 Contrary to popular belief, personal injury lawyers will not waste your money.
 Having our team represent you can often increase your settlement so you end up with more money at the end than if you tried to handle your claim on your own.
 Each case is different, so please don’t wait to call.
 Learn how we can help with your USAA claim right now, at 800-898-4877 or contact us by clicking HERE to discuss your case for free.

 SECRET #9 – USAA is NOT Going Away

 USAA can be a surprisingly difficult insurance company to deal with after a car crash.
 However, this company continues to have a respected reputation and a growing number of policyholders.
 Consider the following facts:

-- 19,000 people work for USAA in San Antonio, 4,700 people work in Phoenix, 3,600 people in Tampa, and 1,200 in Dallas
+- 19,000 people work for USAA in San Antonio, 4,600 people work in Phoenix, 3,700 people in Tampa, and 2,000 in Dallas

-- Many employees are also veterans or spouses of military members
+- Many employees are also veterans or spouses of military members themselves

-While others may believe that USAA is a highly ethical company, the many injured car accident claimants we’ve represented will disagree.
+While others may believe that USAA is a highly ethical company, the many injured car accident claimants we’ve represented would disagree.
 Claimants regularly have frustrating experiences with USAA, but the company still continues to grow in its success.